-During the period, the Company incurred \$21,000 in professional and consultants fees (\$21,250 in 2013) with Paradox Public Relations, a company controlled by a director of the Company.
-No amounts were payable in relation to these transactions as at May 31, 2014 (Nil in 2013).
+During the year, the Company incurred \$84,000 in professional and consultants fees (\$84,750 in 2013) with Paradox Public Relations, a company controlled by a director of the Company.
+No amounts were payable in relation to these transactions as at August 31, 2014 (Nil in 2013).

-During the period, the Company acquired properties such as Caumont, Duval, Lemare, Nisk and Valiquette of which a director of the Company owns 50% royalty of the 1% NSR royalty on some claims of the said property.
+During the year, the Company acquired from Monarques Resources the Caumont, Duval, Lemare, Nisk and Valiquette properties of which a director of the Company owns 50% royalty of the 1% NSR royalty on some claims of the said property.